Quickstart Guide: nixos-anywhere

 4. Configure Storage

-In the same directory, create a file named disk-config.nix
+In the same directory, create a file called disk-config.nix

 disko tool,

-which nixos-anywhere uses to partition, format and mount the disks.
+which is used by nixos-anywhere to partition, format, and mount the disks.

-For a simple installation you can paste the contents from the example
+For a basic installation, you can copy the contents from the example provided

 here.

-This configures a standard GPT (GUID Partition Table) partition compatible with
+This configuration sets up a standard GPT (GUID Partition Table) that is

-both EFI and BIOS systems, and mounts the disk as /dev/sda
+compatible with both EFI and BIOS systems and mounts the disk as /dev/sda

-meet your requirements, choose an example that suits your disk layout from the
+If this setup does not match your requirements, you can choose an example that better suits your disk layout from the disko examples.
+For more detailed information, refer to the disko documentation.

 5. Lock your Flake